 *These documents must be certified by diplomatic certification or Apostille.
 In some cases, additional documents may be required.

-** Documents issued in a language other than German must be filed together with a certified German translations (by a certified court translator).
+** Documents issued in a language other than German must be filed together with a official German translations (issued by a certified court translator).

 - Basic fee: EUR 120